Frequently Asked Questions

 Chores and helping each other are part of intentional community.
 Everyone is expected to contribute to assisting with food prep, tidying up, loading the van, etc., to help to make the event go more smoothly.

 Rest whenever you like.
 Camino NS is a mobile retreat: a time away from work and responsibilities, devices, stresses—a carved-out time to reflect and refocus on what is important.
 Taking care of our bodies is important too.

 ***COVID-19 continues to be a concern.
 Every participant must be vaccinated against COVID.
-Vigilant masking for the 14 days prior to the walk is appreciated, as is a rapid test before embarking.
 We will eat outside and/or in well-ventilated places whenever possible, and ventilate our sleeping area (bring a warm sleeping bag).
-If you develop symptoms of COVID, test positive, or have a known exposure, let us know as soon as possible to arrange a refund and/or proper measures for the safety of the group.
+If you develop symptoms of COVID, test positive, or have a known exposure, let us know as soon as possible.

 Thank you!
 Tapadh leat!
 Merci!
 Wela’lin! for reading through this overview.
 Please tick the box on the “detailed registration” form you return to us, to confirm that you consent to these expectations.
 Keep a copy of this document.

 Camino Nova Scotia is a trademark of Atlantic School of Theology.

 All materials related to Camino Nova Scotia are copyright

 What to Pack, How to Train, & More